 Given the many classes and types of criminal offenses, there are a variety of penalties and charges which can be imposed.
 The punishment for a given crime is also dependent on factors other than the crime.
 For example, a non-citizen of the United States risks deportation on conviction for a petty disorderly person’s offense.
 Additionally, convictions can also prevent you from obtaining US citizenship.

 Other criminal offenses have different penalties depending on the particular merits of each case.
 At Zapicchi & Liller, our criminal defense attorneys have successfully litigated numerous criminal offenses in Mercer County, NJ, and Burlington County, NJ, which include:

-Criminal law charges are divided into petty disorderly persons offenses, disorderly persons offenses and indictable crimes (felonies in other states).
-Indictable crimes are those whose sentences carry at least one-year prison term.
-The former two are like misdemeanors in other states.
+Criminal law charges are divided into petty disorderly persons offenses, disorderly persons offenses, and indictable crimes, which are felonies in other states.
+Indictable crimes are those whose sentences carry at least a one-year prison term, and the former two are like misdemeanors in other states.

 Some crimes move up the scale if they are repeat offenses.
 For example, stalking as a first-time offense is 4th degree, but a second conviction against that same victim moves to 3rd degree.

 The State of New Jersey does not look kindly upon those who are caught with illegal substances.
 To discourage the use, possession, distribution, sale, and manufacturing of future drugs, New Jersey’s complicated statutes pave the path for harsh punishments, even for first-time offenders.
 The charges can be divided into five different drug classifications (referred to as Schedules I to V), and the sentences vary from the first to the fourth degree.